ITP-xStory/p5js-shaders/docs/important-concepts.md

-Now that we know that every position is defined as a floating point number between 0 and 1, and we know about uniforms, let's put it to work by making a Gradient fill!

 # Shader Code: Gradient fill

-The following code makes a gradient depending on the position of the pixels on your canvas.
+The following code makes a gradient depending on the position of the pixel on your canvas.

+Let's use some of the knowledge from above and try to experiment.

+We will use the knowledge that:
+* position on the canvas is defined as a floating point number between 0 and 1
+* uniforms can be used to pass information from our p5 sketch.js to our shader

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe